 9. Conclusion

-General: In the heart of the Hohe Tauern National Park, the Glocknerrunde offers a unique nature and hiking experience.
-Between the impressive high mountain landscape and the mountain farming cultural landscape that has been cultivated for centuries, this great mountain hike takes you around the massif of the Großglockner.
-The daily stages of the Glocknerrunde are well marked and you do not have to cross a glacier, nor overcome difficult rock passages.
-Nevertheless, you should not underestimate the route, because it leads into high alpine terrain.
-At the end of each stage you will find refuges or inns where you can rest, fortify yourself and spend the night.
+In the heart of the Hohe Tauern National Park, the Glocknerrunde offers a unique nature and hiking experience.
+This magnificent mountain hike around the Grossglockner massif takes you between the impressive high mountain landscape and the cultivated mountain farming landscape that has been maintained for centuries.
+The daily stages of the Glockner Circuit are well marked and you don't have to cross a glacier or tackle difficult rocky passages.
+Nevertheless, you should not underestimate the route, as it leads into high alpine terrain.
+At the end of each stage, mountain huts or inns invite you to rest, refuel and spend the night.
 The alpine refuges are equipped and managed to meet simple needs.
-The often long approaches make more comfort almost impossible.
-This is a good thing, as it preserves the original character of the huts.
-The circumnavigation of the majestic Grossglockner connects the three provinces of Carinthia, Salzburg and Tyrol and guarantees you an unforgettable nature and mountain experience.
+The often long access routes make it almost impossible to reach a higher level of comfort - and that's a good thing, as the original character of the huts is preserved.
+The circumnavigation of the majestic Großglockner connects the three federal states of Carinthia, Salzburg and Tyrol and guarantees you an unforgettable nature and mountain experience.

 As always, I recommend my video of the tour: